 Are you up to date with the latest email marketing statistics?
-Everybody knows email marketing is effective, but when your resources are limited, you want to make sure you’re investing your time and money in the right marketing strategies.
+Everybody knows email marketing ROI is huge compared to other channels, but when your resources are limited, you want to make sure you’re investing your time and money in the right marketing strategies.

 Email marketing is one of those ‘right strategies’ that businesses of all kind should invest in.
-But, just in case you’re not convinced of the power of email marketing, we’ve compiled a big list of email marketing stats that will blow your mind.
+But, just in case you’re not convinced you’ll see an ROI on email marketing, we’ve compiled a big list of email marketing stats that will blow your mind.

-In this article, we’ll share the latest email marketing statistics that will help you take your email marketing campaigns to the next level in 2020.
+In this article, we’ll share the latest email marketing statistics that will help you take your email marketing campaigns to the next level.

 Email Marketing Statistics